aragon/aragon-wiki/docs/meetings/community/write-ups/cm09/jorge.md

 - Personal thoughts: https://twitter.com/izqui9/status/966338031719415809

+- Leading up to ETHDenver we did a ton of work on documentation to get it to a point where people could use aragonOS and our tooling to build apps on top of Aragon.
+People were able to do so, but documentation will require some more work during the following months.

 - Doing a postmortem soon to analyze what went well and poorly and how to improve for future hackathons.
 We will be doing a lot more as they are really valuable.